JPEG vs. PNG vs. GIF

 Example of 'mosquito noise' around text in a highly

-More notes, images, data, and links may be added, if/when I revisit this page.
+More notes, images, data, or links may be added, if/when I revisit this page.

 < Go to Table of Image Experiments, below >

 (SKIP THIS LONG INTRO)

 I often need to make images of GUI's (or portions of GUI's) --- for web pages on my own web sites (such as this freedomenv.com site) or for web pages at other sites to which I contribute (such as wiki.tcl.tk).

 In capturing images of GUI's, I typically need to reach a compromise between